 Time and Wages Sheets are acceptable if they show details of the employer, apprentice, dates and hours worked and gross & net wages.
 The time and wages sheets must be signed by the employer and the Australian Apprentice.

 JobKeeper Payments You cannot claim the Supporting Apprentices and Trainees Wage Subsidy and JobKeeper Payments simultaneously for same Australian Apprentice.

 JobKeeper is available to eligible businesses during the period 30/03/2020-28/03/2021.
 Please advise BUSY At Work if you have received JobKeeper during any period you are claiming the BAC Wage Subsidy.
 ATO-issued lodgment/payment receipts can be provided as evidence of the period you claimed JobKeeper.

-For the purposes of the Australian Apprenticeships Incentives Program (AAIP), the Department of Education, Skills and Employment requires that wage evidence provides reasonable assurance that the eligibility criteria has been met.
+For the purposes of the Australian Apprenticeships Incentives System (AAIS), the Department of Employment and Workplace Relations requires that wage evidence provides reasonable assurance that the eligibility criteria has been met.
 In the case of BAC claims, this also includes reasonable assurance that the BAC Wage Subsidy amount claimed is reimbursement of 50 per cent of the Australian Apprentice’s gross wage over the relevant period.